techidaily/site-youtube-docs/source/_posts/ed-2024-approved-step-by-step-techniques-for-seamless-youtube-subtitling-and-captions.md

  Subtitles for YouTube is a Google Chrome extension which provides subtitles for YouTube videos.
 For this you will have to provide a subtitle file with .srt extension.
 The attractive feature of this is that you won't have to download the video and still run the subtitles on it.
 This is very much helpful for people who work on YouTube or watch movies without subtitles.

 ![author avatar](https://images.wondershare.com/filmora/article-images/richard-bennett.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RCYs8keh-Vs?si=uDC28-9yh-k6HLj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Richard Bennett